-Washington will ensure applicants and recipients of assistance are notified in writing: of the decisions of the Department regarding the type and amount of benefits available to them, including an adequate and advance notice of adverse actions; the legal basis for the determination; that they may request, within 90 days of such notice an administrative hearing, with due process protections, and conducted by the independent Office of Administrative Hearings pursuant to Chapters 74.08 and 34.05 RCW; and that they may obtain judicial review of an adverse decision without payment of a fee or posting a bond for filing such appeal or preparation of any necessary record.
-The State will provide an opportunity for any applicant or recipient aggrieved by an agency action to have an impartial administrative hearing before an Administrative Law Judge pursuant to RCW 74.08.080 and Chapter 34.05 RCW.
-The State will continue benefits pending the hearing decision, pursuant to Washington Administrative Code 388-458-0040.
+Washington will ensure applicants and recipients of assistance are notified in writing of department decisions regarding the type and amount of benefits available to them, including adequate and advance notice of adverse actions.
+The State will inform applicants and recipients of the legal basis for the determination and within 90 days of such notice they may request an administrative hearing, unless good cause is shown to have prevented submission of the request.
+If the client has good cause for the delay, they will be allowed to submit the request for up to one year after the aggrieving decision.

+The State will notify clients they may, without payment of a fee or posting a bond for filing such appeal or preparation of any necessary record, obtain judicial review of an adverse decision.
+The state will also explain the administrative hearing will be conducted by the independent Office of Administrative Hearings pursuant to state law (RCW 74.08, 34.05), with due process protections in place.
+The State provides an opportunity for any applicant or recipient aggrieved by an agency action to have an impartial administrative hearing before an Administrative Law Judge pursuant to RCW 74.08.080 and 34.05.
+The State will continue benefits pending the hearing decision, pursuant to Washington Administrative Code (WAC) 388-458-0040.

-The TANF cash assistance program has a statewide process for conducting application interviews for consistent application of eligibility rules that include:
+The TANF cash assistance program has a statewide process for conducting application interviews for consistent administration of eligibility rules that include: